4 agency client call tracking objections (and how to overcome them)

 3) The hesitant and unsure client

-Combating this objection comes down to stressing the opportunity costs: Every day the client kicks the can down the road, they’re missing out on data and analytics than could be crucial to the success of their business.
+Combating this objection comes down to stressing the opportunity costs: Every day the client kicks the can down the road, they’re missing out on data and analytics that could be crucial to the success of their business.
 And the fear of missing out can be a powerful marketing tool.

 Every inbound call conversion that goes untracked is a missed opportunity to better understand what campaigns are driving these leads.
 Emphasize this to your client to create a sense of urgency.
 This also creates the perfect opportunity for them to take advantage of CallRail’s Free 14-Day Trial, which will likely show immediate results.